 Outside the Basilica is St. Peter’s Square.
 This large public square is where the Papal Mass is held twice a week.

 One of the magnificent features of St. Peter’s Square is the obelisk.
-This obelisk that was brought to Rome from Egypt by Caligula in 37 AD.
+This obelisk was brought to Rome from Egypt by Caligula in 37 AD.

-In 1586, Pope Sixtus V gave order to move the Egyptian Obelisk to the right side of the St. Peter’s Square where it stands now.
+In 1586, Pope Sixtus V gave the order to move the Egyptian Obelisk to the right side of St. Peter’s Square where it stands now.

-Seeing the Pope at the Vatican
+Seeing the Pope at the VaticanSeeing the Pope at the Vatican

 The Pope’s calendar (even if you don’t want to attend the Papal mass).
 If you want to attend the Papal Mass, it is free.